 The engineering approach for studying scaling characteristics is to conduct studies under controlled conditions on a small scale, either by so called bench scale studies or pilot plant studies.
 This is preferable to full scale studies as it allows more precise studies to be carried out and at a lower cost.
 The nature of such studies has changed over time as the understanding and theory has advanced.
 Nowadays studies are more targeted, done on a smaller scale and take shorter time.
 By applying precise data logging and highly accurate chemical analysis, together with modelling calculations, it is possible to improve the predictions and to evaluate alternative designs.
-It is preferable to carry these studies out in the field with the fluids in question but in some cases the studies can be done in a laboratory away from site.
-The study of equilibrium is done in autoclaves where small samples are removed for analysis to monitor changes over time.
-Scaling rates and types of scales deposited are studied either on coupons inserted into pipes operated at different temperatures and pressures, this equipment being close to the wellhead.
-Operating a heat exchanger under controlled conditions is also used to determine the effects of scaling on the decline in heat transfer, and how the different fluid treatment options affect it.
-Other studies, for example, may involve the effect of "aging tanks" for water to be reinjected, to allow the silica to polymerize and become less scaling.
+It is preferable to carry these studies out in the field with the natural fluids in question but in some cases the studies can be done in a laboratory away from site.
+The study of equilibrium is done in autoclaves where small samples are removed for chemical analysis to monitor the changes over time.
+Scaling rates and types of scales deposited are studied either on coupons inserted into pipes operated at different temperatures and pressures.
+Operating a heat exchanger under controlled conditions is also used to determine the effects of scaling on the decline in heat transfer coefficient, and how the different fluid treatment options affect it.
+Other studies, for example, may involve the effect of "aging tanks" for water to be reinjected, to allow the silica to polymerize and become less scaling, pH modification by acid addition or dilution with condensate.